Update Management overview

-You can use the Update Management solution in Azure Automation to manage operating system updates for your Windows and Linux computers in Azure, in on-premises environments, and in other cloud providers.
-You can quickly assess the status of available updates on all agent computers and manage the process of installing required updates for servers.
+You can use Update Management in Azure Automation to manage operating system updates for your Windows and Linux machines in Azure, in on-premises environments, and in other cloud environments.
+You can quickly assess the status of available updates on all agent machines and manage the process of installing required updates for servers.

-- Microsoft Monitoring Agent (MMA) for Windows or Linux
+- Log Analytics agent for Windows or Linux

 - PowerShell Desired State Configuration (DSC) for Linux

 - Microsoft Update or Windows Server Update Services (WSUS) for Windows machines

 The following diagram illustrates how Update Management assesses and applies security updates to all connected Windows Server and Linux machines in a workspace: